Quantum criticality in the nonunitary dynamics of $(2+1)$-dimensional free fermions: Numerical results of the mixed nonunitary random dynamics with different settings

 \subsection{Entanglement entropy}

-For the mixed non-unitary dynamics, we have found that the steady state entanglement scaling form is robust for the choice of lattice geometry, filling factor $\nu$ and the strength of the imaginary onsite potential $\beta$.
-At first, we present the numerical results of entanglement entropy for the stead state of the non-unitary dynamics on different lattices in Fig.~\ref{fig:Scaling_NonUnitaryEE}.
-All three lattice geometries have very similar behavior of the entanglement entropy.
-Second, we calculate the mixed non-unitary dynamics on square lattice with different filling factors.
+For the mixed nonunitary dynamics, we have found that the steady state entanglement scaling form is robust for the choice of lattice geometry, filling factor $\nu$, and the strength of the imaginary onsite potential $\beta$.
+At first, we present the numerical results of entanglement entropy for the steady state of the mixed nonunitary dynamics on different lattices in Fig.~\ref{fig:Scaling_NonUnitaryEE}.
+Both honeycomb and Lieb lattices have very similar behavior of the entanglement entropy with the square lattice reported in the main text.
+Second, we calculate the mixed nonunitary dynamics on the square lattice with different filling factors.
 The results are plotted in Fig.~\ref{fig:filling_Scaling_NonUnitaryEE_Square}.
-It is clear to see that the steady state entanglement entropy has very similar behavior for different filling.
+It is clear to see that the steady-state entanglement entropy has very similar behavior for different filling.
 For $\nu \ge 0.2$, even the absolute value of entropy is close for different values of filling factor.
 Third, we investigate the influence of the strength of imaginary onsite potential $\beta$.
-We find that the different values of $\beta$ lead to universal steady state entanglement scaling.
-Moreover, we consider the thin torus limit of the square lattice.
-As shown in Fig.~\ref{fig:EE_steady_square_Lx1000LyChanged}, the steady state entanglement entropy under thin torus limit scales as $S \sim L_y$, akin to the ground state case.
+As shown in Fig.~\ref{fig:beta_Scaling_NonUnitaryEE_Square}, we find that the different values of $\beta$ lead to universal steady-state entanglement scaling.
+Moreover, we consider the thin torus limit of the square lattice with $L_x \gg L_y$.
+As shown in Fig.~\ref{fig:EE_steady_square_Lx1000LyChanged}, the steady-state entanglement entropy under thin torus limit scales as $S \sim L_y$, akin to the ground-state case.